patooz/alx-higher_level_programming/0x06-python-classes/README.md

-3-square.py - a class Square that defines a square by: (based on 2-square.py) 4-square.py - a class Square that defines a square by: (based on 3-square.py) 5-square.py - a class Square that defines a square by: (based on 4-square.py)
+3-square.py - a class Square that defines a square by: (based on 2-square.py) 4-square.py - a class Square that defines a square by: (based on 3-square.py) 5-square.py - a class Square that defines a square by: (based on 4-square.py) 6-square.py - a class Square that defines a square by: (based on 5-square.py)